Hensel minimality II: Mixed characteristic and a diophantine application: Hensel minimality in characteristic zero (including mixed characteristic)

 There are several natural notions of Hensel minimality in mixed characteristic.
 We give four possible definitions. \Cref{thm:equivalences:1hmin} states that these are all equivalent, in the case of $1$-h-minimality.

-We first adapt the main definition of Hensel minimality from \refI{defn:hmin} to include the mixed characteristic case.
+We first adapt the main definition of Hensel minimality from \cite[Definition~2.3.3]{CHR} to include the mixed characteristic case.
 Recall that $\cT$ is a theory of valued fields of characteristic zero in a language $\cL\supset \Lval$.